ThomasLegleu/RoboND-Follow-Me/writeup.md

 ## The Main Libraries

-TensorFlow is an open source deep learning library for numerical computation using data flow graphs.
-The graph nodes represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) that flow between them.
-This flexible architecture enables you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device without rewriting code.
+TensorFlow: is an open source deep learning library for numerical computation using data flow graphs.

-Keras is a high level deep learning API that allows you to focus on network architecture rather than on smaller details building up to the network.
+Keras: is a high level deep learning API that allows you to focus on network architecture rather than on smaller details building up to the network.
 Keras has recently been included in the TensorFlow library.

 ## The Data Set

 01- Training data

 	train.zip: training set images: 4131 RGB images
 	masks: 4131 mask images Target: Blue; Pedestrian: Green; Background: Red

 02- Validation data

 	validation.zip: validation set images: 1184 RGB images
 	masks: 1184 mask images

-	-Measures how well the network is trained [ avoids overfitting!!! ]
+	avoids overfitting

 03- Test Images